 Create a translation computer app that “thinks” as it translates in order to create a more cohesive and understandable sentence.
 Many available translation programs go word by word rather than attempting to find the complete meaning of a phrase, and since many words have multiple meanings and translations, the end result can be garbage.

 - Essential Question: What is involved in translating syntactics and semantics into a computer program and how can irregularities and inconsistencies in language rules affect the coding behind it?

-- Area(s) of Study: Linguistics/Computer Programming.
+- Area(s) of Study: Linguistics and Computer Programming.

 - Amount of credit earned: 6 Credits (Equivalent to 3 trimester courses.)

-- Community Partner: Linguistics Professor at the University of New Hampshire.
+- Community Partner: Linguistics professor

 Content Specific Competencies

-WHS School Wide Learning Expectations
+Schoolwide Learning Expectations